+No classes (Spring FTX) Monday & Tuesday, April 4-5 Monday classes meet on Wednesday, April 6 Note: dates are subject to change.
 The Institute An Education for Leadership in the 21st Century Even in a world of change, some things never change.
 Society will always need educated and honorable men and women.
 And men and women will always need to lead lives of meaning and usefulness to others.
-Established in 1839, VMI has shaped leaders, and individuals whose daily lives reflect the integrity, fairness, and appreciation for the value of work that is instilled here.
+Established in 1839, VMI has shaped leaders and individuals whose daily lives reflect the integrity, fairness, and appreciation for the value of work that is instilled here.
 The sense of mission at VMI is at the foundation of the Institute's tradition, teaching, and administration.
-It is alive in each cadet from the youngest rat to the First Captain.
-Their pursuits, and now your pursuits, marked by words such as Honor, Character, and Wisdom, may seem romantic, even archaic, but they are, in fact, timeless and never needed more than now.
-For the individual who wants an undergraduate experience more complete and transformative than an ordinary college or university can provide, and more versatile in its applications than a military service academy affords-VMI offers a superb education.
+It is alive in each cadet from the youngest rat to first captain.
+Their pursuits, and now your pursuits, marked by words such as honor, character, and wisdom, may seem romantic, even archaic, but they are, in fact, timeless and never needed more than now.
+For the individual who wants an undergraduate experience more complete and transformative than an ordinary college or university can provide, and more versatile in its applications than a military service academy affords, VMI offers a superb education.
 Its efficacy is well demonstrated by generations of VMI graduates.
-Among the alumni of VMI are: a Nobel Prize winner, eleven Rhodes Scholars, seven Medal of Honor recipients, a Pulitzer Prize winner, college presidents and generals and flag officers.
+Among the alumni of VMI are a Nobel Prize winner, 11 Rhodes Scholars, seven Medal of Honor recipients, a Pulitzer Prize winner, college presidents and generals and flag officers.
 No other college in America is so attentive to and so proud of its product: citizen-soldiers prepared both for civilian leadership in their professions and for military leadership in times of national need.
 VMI graduates have made distinguished contributions both in the military and in fields as diverse as business, engineering, international affairs, medicine, and public policy, often at remarkably young ages.
 VMI's multi-faceted program is designed to instill in each cadet the lifelong values of integrity, devotion to duty, self-discipline, and self-reliance.
 Because cadets live and work in close association with fellow cadets, respect for the rights of others becomes their way of life and leads to a strong bond of loyalty.
-Cadet Development Goals Graduates of the Virginia Military Institute will: Understand:
+Cadet development goals Graduates of the Virginia Military Institute will: Understand:

-- " The responsibilities of the Citizen-Soldier and the application of a broad liberal education in the arts, sciences and engineering to those responsibilities. - " The ideals of the American Constitution and the responsibilities of service to the Nation and its defense. - " The values and ethical standards of commissioned service to the Nation.
+- " The responsibilities of the citizen-soldier and the application of a broad liberal education in the arts, sciences and engineering to those responsibilities. - " The ideals of the American Constitution and the responsibilities of service to the nation and its defense. - " The values and ethical standards of commissioned service to the nation.
 Demonstrate: